rookie-developer/log-in-systeme/README.md

 # log-in-systeme

-youtube : youtube.com/channel/UC92gG4BBWAYu4vw_OgsgSLA?view_as=subscriber
-you will need to keep all the files in one place for a fully working programme
+you will need to keep all the files in one place for a fully working programme. gonna update it to save data in a separate sql server